 Measles is contagious for about 4 days before the rash appears and about 5 days afterwards.
 It's best for people with measles to stay away from others so they won't get infected.

 Measles usually runs a simple course with few complications, but in certain cases, problems can arise.
-The most common complication is pneumonia, an infection of the lungs.
-Measles does not cause severe pneumonia itself, but it ties up the immune system and inflames the lungs so that bacteria can easily invade and "super-infect" the lungs.
-The signs of a bacterial infection include a severe cough that lasts for more than 5 days and yellowish or greenish sputum.
-If these symptoms develop, a doctor should be consulted right away.
-A second common bacterial infection that occurs as a result of tissue inflammation caused by the measles virus is a middle ear infection (otitis media).
+The most common complication is pneumonia, an infection of the lungs, especially in people with weakened immune systems.
+This is the most common cause of death from measles in young children.
+A second common infection that occurs as a result of the measles virus is a middle ear infection (otitis media).
+These infections can possibly cause permanent hearing loss.

-In about 1 in 1,500 cases, measles can affect the brain, causing encephalitis.
-This usually happens during the late stages of infection, once the rash has already developed.
+In about 1 in 1,000 cases, measles can affect the brain, causing encephalitis.
+This usually happens during the late stages of infection, 2 to 14 days after the rash develops.
 Unfortunately, there's no cure, but some people may recover on their own without any further problems.
 Many people, however, are left with permanent problems such as seizures.

 In a small number of patients, the virus can take permanent rest in the brain and be awakened years later to cause re-infection and brain damage.
 This results in a condition called subacute sclerosing panencephalitis (SSPE), which is often fatal.
-This is very rare, occurring in about 14 out of every 1 million cases of measles.
+This condition is very rare, occurring about 7 to 10 years after measles virus infection.

 Measles can also cause complications such as hepatitis (inflammation of the liver) or appendicitis (inflammation of the appendix).
 Very rare complications include heart and kidney problems.